The right red-light therapy dosing – A Luminousred guide

 Let’s face it.
 There is a lack of knowledge on dosing and a significant discrepancy on different devices and their power intensity.
 Even though the market isn’t enormous (yet), there are numerous devices to choose from when starting your red-light journey, which makes specifications on technical and user-friendly information even more critical.
-This article will give you a first insight into how to measure the right power intensity, set an ideal treatment time for you, and ultimately get a grip on dosing your red and near-infrared light device.
+This article will give you a first insight into how to measure the right power intensity, set an ideal regimen for you, and ultimately get a grip on dosing your red and near-infrared light device.
 Please keep in mind this is a humongous topic which we will not be breaking down in only this article!
 Also, we’ll be focusing mainly on LED panels, such as our Luminousred devices.

 Table of Contents